spraakbanken/sparv/docs/developers-guide/config-parameters.md

 consisting of a name, a description, and an optional default value.
 These configuration parameters can then be referenced in the signature of the decorated function (or other functions) using either the `Config` class or the `[...]` syntax in other Sparv classes' parameters.
-Below is an example of how to declare and use configuration parameters in a Sparv annotator, demonstrating both methods of referencing the configuration values in the function
+Below is an example of how to declare and use configuration parameters in a Sparv processor, demonstrating both methods of referencing the configuration values in the function
 signature:

 ```python